be42day/research-agent/DESIGN.md

 With more time, I would extend the project in several directions.

-### User Interface
+### User Interface and Streaming

 I would add a **Streamlit-based graphical interface** to make the research agent easier to use than the current command-line interface.
-This could include conversation history, tool activity, downloaded papers, and clearer presentation of research results.
+The interface could include conversation history, tool activity, downloaded papers, and clearer presentation of research results.

+I would also add **streaming responses** so that the agent's answer is displayed incrementally as it is generated.
+This would provide a more responsive and interactive user experience, especially for longer research tasks.

 ### Model Flexibility